 RISE is about women leading with confidence — in boardrooms, classrooms, clinics, councils, and communities.
 Slater Heelis specialises in the legal frameworks that sit behind many of those spaces: business growth, employment rights, governance, family structures, property, and more.

-At RISE 2026, Slater Heelis isn’t just a logo on a banner.
+And at RISE 2026, Slater Heelis isn’t just a logo on a banner.

 They are:

-- A thought partner in conversations around law, rights and leadership
+• A thought partner in conversations around law, rights, and leadership

-- A resource for women navigating growth, contracts, risk and regulation
+• A resource for women navigating growth, contracts, risk, and regulation

-- A visible example of how professional firms can back women’s leadership in a practical, sustained way
+• A visible example of how professional firms can back women’s leadership in a practical, sustained way

 In other words: they help turn aspiration into structure — which is exactly what “stage to strategy” requires.